cminyard/gensio/FAQ.rst

     error: C:\etc\gtlssh\gtlsshd.key is accessible by others, giving up

   when gtlsshd start with debugging enabled.
+To fix this, you must bring up the file in file explorer, disable inherited permissions, and delete the non SYSTEM and Administrator users.

+  You will allso need to add a rule in the firewall to let connections through.

 * Issues with openssl and signal masks